joepuzzo/socket/README.md

 # Socket Example

-This project an example of how to make js and python clients talk to a js soket server.
+This project an example of how to make js and python clients talk to a js soket server or python socket server.
 You would do this when you had some master controller that you want multiple services to subscribe to ( some running in js and some in python ).

 ## Installation